Car Rust Proofing | Important Tips to Combat it and Prevent its Spread

 Common Car Rust Locations

-The most important thing to look for is the presence of bubbles in the car’s exterior paint.
+The most important thing to look for while rust proofing your car is the presence of bubbles in the car’s exterior paint.
 These bubbles are early tell-tale signs of rust.

-Besides looking at the bodywork, there are a few other areas you should pay extra attention to.
+Besides looking at the bodywork, there are a few other areas you should pay extra attention to while rust proofing your car.
 Check out these parts on the bottom of your car:

 - The chassis – otherwise known as the car’s chassis, look under the sides of the vehicle under the doors.